-Disclaimer: This article is written to help you defend about bad people who do good things to gain your trust.
+Disclaimer: This article is written to help you defend yourself from bad people who do good things to gain your trust.
 It is not written in an effort to encourage you to be closed off to kindness.

 You may have reasons for being private, to yourself, and generally distrusting of others.
 These traits could have been shaped by malicious people in your past.
 Now that you have developed a strong defense mechanism against malice, you should look further into how these types of people can find ways to hurt you and your close ones.
 Once bad people see that their target has built up a strong wall against malicious behavior and tactics, they will look to exploit facets of your personality which you haven’t yet focused on.
 A common tactic in doing so is to utilize favorable behavior to get closer to you and thereby do damage.
 People will see that you are a no-nonsense type of person and will try to find other angles to get you to be vulnerable to their attacks.